nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### 4.2.
 Showing timetable of week containing specific date: `timetable_date`
 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
-This is the only command that Timetable Window can access
+Asides from general commands (`help`, `exit`), this is the only command that Timetable Window can access
 </div>

 Shows timetable of specific week containing a specific date